stalkopat/hummingbot-kubernetes/readme.md

 Now you might think that they both fullfill the same purpose, but there is a distinct difference between them, Docker is to an
 Application what Kubernetes is to your Infrastructure.
 You still have to care about the underlying infrastructure when using Docker on individual Virtual Machines.
-Here is an example deployment of 3 Hummingbot Instances via both source and via docker:
+Here is an example deployment of 3 Hummingbot instances via both source and via Docker:
 ![image](https://user-images.githubusercontent.com/25117613/159880909-7f5e27b4-4305-4246-9759-4365e5511b88.png)

-Kubernetes abstracts the connection between Containers and the hardware away:
+Kubernetes abstracts the connection between containers and the hardware away:
 ![image](https://user-images.githubusercontent.com/25117613/159881182-bb8e203f-e3aa-4f69-89f0-ca9f970e709d.png)

 You don't have to care about the underlying hardware anymore, it can be created, destroyed and changed at will, without you having to do anything to accomodate your hummingbot instances

 # Hummingbot inside of Kubernetes
-There is a lot of ways to deploy a (docker) container inside of Kubernetes.
-Luckily for us Hummingbot is self contained and only needs connection to the exchanges it market makes on, because of that we can skip the more advanced ressources like DeamonSet and ReplicaSet for example.
+There is a lot of ways to deploy a (Docker) container inside of Kubernetes.
+Luckily for us hummingbot is self contained and only needs connection to the exchanges it market makes on, because of that we can skip the more advanced ressources like DeamonSet and ReplicaSet for example.
 I personally have had a good experience using StatefulSets.
 Each hummingbot instance is represented through 3 different ressources inside of my workflow: